jerryga09/JerryG_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/n-TfUV6b3V0?si=D2EkX0eaJVq6PVdI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### Summary
 My second milestone focused mainly on the Bluetooth communication aspect of the project.
 The first step was to connect and pair two HC-05 Bluetooth modules.
 These modules enable wireless communication between the Bluetooth gauntlet and the robotic car by transmitting data over a short range.
 To accomplish this, I followed several online tutorials that guided me through entering AT Mode and changing the settings to configure one HC-05 as the Master and the other as the Slave.
+The MPU6050 accelerometer is a sensor that measures acceleration forces in three directions (x, y, and z axes), as well as rotational acceleration, which provides information about the motion and orientation of the glove.
+Using the accelerometer, I successfully obtained data outputs showing movement in all three axes.
+After this, the next step was to send the raw data from the Arduino Nano to the Arduino Uno via the bluetooth modules, which I was also able to accomplish.
+### Challenges
 One significant challenge I faced was figuring out how to use a voltage divider to protect the HC-05 modules, since the Arduino Nano operates at 5V logic while the HC-05 requires 3.3V signals.
-I spent several hours trying to set up the voltage divider correctly, but eventually realized I could use an accelerometer that I already had without needing the voltage divider.
-The accelerometer is a sensor that measures acceleration forces in three directions (x, y, and z axes), as well as rotational acceleration, which provides information about the motion and orientation of the glove.
-Using the accelerometer, I successfully obtained data outputs showing movement in all three axes.
-The most difficult part of this milestone was sending the accelerometer data wirelessly from the Arduino Nano to the Arduino Uno.
+I spent several hours trying to set up the voltage divider correctly, but eventually realized I could use an accelerometer without needing the voltage divider.
+The most tedious part of this milestone was sending the accelerometer data wirelessly from the Arduino Nano to the Arduino Uno.
+I had to write a lot of code and debug it everytime it failed.
+### Next Steps
 For my final milestone, my goal is to turn the raw data from the accelerometer into commands for the car to move.

+<img src="IMG_2921.jpg" alt="Headstone Image" width="400">

 Figure : Overhead Picture of Completed Milestone 2

-<img src="IMG_2921.jpg" alt="Headstone Image" width="400">

 ### Code for Nano - Transmits Accelerometer Data
 ```